ai-systems-today/ai-systems.today.github.io/content/docs/consulting/index.md

 A leading healthcare provider wanted to reduce hospital readmissions by predicting patient outcomes more accurately.

 **Solution:**
-AI Systems Today's consultancy team assessed the provider's current data infrastructure and patient care workflows.
+AI SYSTEMS TODAY's consultancy team assessed the provider's current data infrastructure and patient care workflows.
 They identified an opportunity to implement predictive analytics models that could forecast readmission risks.

 **Implementation:**